What is the course about?

 How will I be taught, and will there be any work outside the class?

-You will work on an individual Mac workstation to practise set themes, techniques and skills, applying these to your developing ideas and material.
+You will work on your own computer to practise set themes, techniques and skills, applying these to your developing ideas and material.

-You will present your work in progress regularly to the group, and receive feedback, support and encouragement from your tutor throughout the course.
+You will receive feedback, support and encouragement from your tutor throughout the course.

 Are there any other costs?
 Is there anything I need to bring?